-In our guide, how to make a website, we recommend using Wix.
+In our guide, how to make a business website, we recommend using Wix.
 Wix is a great choice for small businesses and one of the most popular website builders on the market.
-However, there are many different website builders you can use and we’ve listed some other great choices as well.
-Each website builder offers a unique approach to designing, building, and editing a site and you will need to decide on which website builder best fits your requirements.
+It's still our favorite choice, however, there are many different website builders you can use and we’ve listed some other great choices as well.
+Each website builder offers a unique approach to designing, building, and editing a website and you will need to decide on which one best fits your requirements.

 The Best Site Builders at a Glance

-|Website Builder||Starts at:||Recommended for:||Learn more|
+|Website builder||Pricing:||Recommended for:||Learn more|

-|Wix||$4.08/mo||Small business sites with fully customizable templates||Visit Site|
+|Wix||$16 to $59/mo||Small business websites and portfolios w/ fully customizable templates||Visit Site|

-|SquareSpace||$12.00/mo||Artistic templates for those in a creative profession||Visit Site|
+|Squarespace||$14 to $49/mo||Artistic templates for those in a creative profession||Visit Site|

-|BoldGrid/WordPress||$3.49/mo||Professional sites that need powerful functionality & features||Visit Site|
+|BoldGrid||$3.99 to $13.99/mo||Professional sites that need powerful functionality & features||Visit Site|

 Overall Best Website Builder & Great for Small Businesses